-Dr. Morrow is currently working in a full-time family practice at the Rutherford Medical Clinic and as a cosmetic physician at the adjacent Serene Radiance Rutherford Laser clinic in Edmonton, Alberta.
+Dr. Jarret Morrow is currently working in a full-time family practice at the Rutherford Medical Clinic and as a cosmetic physician at the adjacent Serene Radiance Rutherford Laser clinic in Edmonton, Alberta.
 He holds a special interest in aesthetic medicine and offers most cosmetic injectables at his clinic.
 Previously, he has worked as a rural emergency physician and hospitalist in Leduc.
-He is currently an Assistant Clinical Professor at the University of Alberta in the department of family medicine.
+He is currently an Assistant Clinical Professor (link) at the University of Alberta in the department of family medicine.
 Dr Morrow has received awards for his work in research and medical education.

 A Little Bit About Dr. Jarret Morrow…